lukepark327/onechain/README.md

 You can gently solve the above problems by using **'one-chain'**, simple implementation of blockchain core.
-The one-chain is modularized by function-network, core, transaction, wallet, etc.- to achieve clarity.
+The one-chain is modularized by function&mdash;network, core, transaction, wallet, etc.&mdash; to achieve clarity.
 Also, detail comments and documents are provided for studying and reusing.
 Most of the code is written in a pseudo-code to provide easy understanding by other language developers.